 Topics: Positive news, social justice, original stories that support the mission of creating a better world.

-Pitching lessons: Upworthy is looking for stories that are:
+Pitching lessons: Upworthy is looking for freelancers who can write articles that are:

 - Surprising (Is the topic, narrative, character, or outcome something truly new?)